CHAPTER 76 BWV 34a O ewiges Feuer, o Ursprung der Liebe

-One can, therefore, only gain a full picture of this work by drawing from its later counterpart C 34 (vol 3. chapter 51).
+One can, therefore, only gain a full picture of this work by drawing upon its later counterpart C 34 (vol 3, chapter 51).
 It will be noted that the two works enjoyed different structures, C34a being in the two parts for performing before and after the wedding ceremony.

 The three common movements which can be easily extracted from C 34 and performed as part of a reconstruction of C 34a are the two choruses that frame the later work and the alto aria.
 They are discussed only minimally in this essay; further detailed comments may be found in volume 3.
 The music is virtually unchanged in each case, and alterations to the verse texts are mostly of minor significance.